-Also included are paintings of Indigenous Americans by artists Peter Moran, William Gilbert Gaul and Charles Francis Browne, which were executed in the last two decades of the 19th century at a time when all remaining tribal lands in the United States came under the direct control of federal authorities.
-"Indian Encampment" (ca.1880-1881) is Peter Moran's painting showing Indigenous Americans still armed, rich in horses and living in traditional ways.
-In "The Pow-Wow" (ca. 1890), William Gilbert Gaul portrays Plains Indian life in transition.
-"Nai-U-Chi: Chief of the Bow, Zuni" (1895) is Charles Francis Browne's portrait of an elder brother in one of the most prestigious Zuni Indian societies.
+Also included are paintings of Indigenous Americans by artists Peter Moran and William Gilbert Gaul, which were executed in the last two decades of the 19th century at a time when all remaining tribal lands in the United States came under the direct control of federal authorities.
+Indian Encampment (ca.1880-1881) is Peter Moran's painting showing Indigenous Americans still armed, rich in horses and living in traditional ways.
+In The Pow-Wow (ca. 1890), William Gilbert Gaul portrays Plains Indian life in transition.
+These paintings are joined by Oscar E. Berninghaus' painting The Forty-Niners (before 1942), depicting interactions among immigrants and miners, and Frank Tenney Johnson's Trouble on the Pony Express (ca. 1910-1920).